petersonben50/Everglades/code/2018_analysis_assembly/methanogenesis/methanogenesis_analysis.md

 In R, I read out a list of labels for tips that I didn't need, then pulled those out of the concatenated faa file.

 In a new folder, I aligned this subsetted fasta file, then generated a tree using FastTree.
+Also in here, I checked to see how the TIGRFAM HMM matched up with my homemade HMM.
+Mine pulled out many more sequences, many of which seem to be partial mcrA sequences.
+Maybe the TIGRFAM isn't very good at handling that?
+Anyways, I'm going to stick with my own mcrA HMM for now.
-It looked pretty good, so I decided to go ahead with a RAxML run to generate a nicer tree.
+The tree overall looked pretty good, so I decided to go ahead with a RAxML run to generate a nicer tree.
 First, I masked any residues points with >50% gaps in Geneious, then exported this file.
 I uploaded that to GLBRC and generated a tree using RAxML.